 We’ve been married now for 8 months on the 26th and it has been a great, great 8 months.
-There’s so much I could say about my wife because she is an amazing wife.
+There’s so much I could say about my wife simply because she’s amazing.

-Since we got married on the 26th of March, I listed 26 of the reasons why I love my wife.
-There are a million reasons why I love her but here are 26. 🙂
+Since we got married on the 26th of March, I listed 26 of the reasons why I love my wife. 🙂